KevinBian107/Multi-addicted-Q-agent/README.md

 Previous study have done similar experiments on an TD agent and seeing teh chanegs in the expected value of the states.
 However, I think that when there are actions that can be taken, then things changes because with each different action, the agent is at a different state and such differences does make an impact in the decision making process.

+- No fancy neural network is used, just looking at the algorithm itself and reasoning with the innate mathamaticla characteristics behind it that resembles human behavior

 ### Current Progress:
 1. Made addicted Q-learning agents
 2. Made utils and bunch of plot functions